robacarp/joshashby.github.io/_posts/2021-10-16-web-extensions-with-rollup-getting-started.md

       }),
 {% endsource %}

 And finally we copy over some files.
 We don't want `dist/` hanging out in our repository so we'll copy it over from `src/`, so that it stays closer to the files it references.
-Additionally, we'll copy over an HTML file for `src/background/index.js` to live in (more on this in just a second), and finally we'll copy over all assets while we're at it; I throw fonts, SVGs, Logos and more into `src/assets/`.
+Additionally, we'll copy over an HTML file for `src/background/index.js` to live in (more on this in just a second), and finally we'll copy over all assets while we're at it; I throw fonts, SVGs, logos and more into `src/assets/`.

 We also need to add `src/background/index.js` and `src/background/index.html`.
 Because we're using ESM as the format for the bundled `dist/background/index.js` file, we'll use the `index.html` file to load the module to avoid issues.
 They'll look like this: